7 Powerful Strategies: How to Accelerate ACL Injury Rehabilitation for Athletes

 • Protein supplements to ensure adequate protein intake for muscle recovery

-Always consult with a healthcare professional or registered dietitian before starting any new supplementation regimen.
+Always consult a healthcare professional or registered dietitian before starting any new supplementation routine.

 6. Mental Preparation and Visualization

-The psychological aspect of ACL rehabilitation is often overlooked but can significantly impact your recovery speed and success.
-Implement these mental strategies to stay focused and motivated:
+The psychological side of ACL rehabilitation is often overlooked but can have a major effect on your recovery speed and success.
+Put these mental strategies to work to stay focused and motivated:

 • Set realistic, achievable goals for each phase of your rehabilitation